 Have you ever worked with someone who appears to have a brilliant memory, remembering everything perfectly, recalling the precise information required at exactly the right time?

-Their ability can be impressive and quite annoying, because it reminds us of our own imperfections in the memory department.
+Their ability can be impressive and quite annoying because it reminds us of our own forgetful imperfections.

 But what if you could improve your memory?